giovannibieller/inito-wp/README.md

 Watch mode will control changes on `scss` and `js` files

-## ACF Basic Flexible Fields import

-You can find the JSON to import in `/imports` folder

 ## ACF SEO Fields import

 You can find the JSON to import in `/imports` folder.